02 December 2024

-German film actress Karin Baal (1940) has appeared in over 90 films since 1956.
-She started as a teenage rebel in the cult film Die Halbstarken (1956) and became one of the brightest stars of the Wirtschaftswunder cinema.
+On 26 November 20204, German film actress Karin Baal (1940-2024) passed away.
+She has appeared in over 90 films since 1956.
+Baal started as a teenage rebel in the cult film Die Halbstarken (1956) and became one of the brightest stars of the Wirtschaftswunder cinema.
+She was 84.

 Karin Baal and Horst Buchholz in Die Halbstarken (1956)